Picton Castle is a most unusual ancient building being in design half fortified manor house and half fully developed medieval castle.

 Sir Thomas Picton

-If you wish to know more there are two books available:
+If you wish to know more about the history of Picton Castle and Gardens and the families of Picton, there are two books available:

 - The Families of Picton by Hero von Friesen and Tomas Lloyd OBE DL